Request a new parking restriction

 We will assess your request against our criteria for implementing new parking restrictions.
 We will also consider the accident rates, traffic flow and obstruction in your location.
 As all requests have their own complexities, we will keep you up to date with our investigations as they progress.

-If your request does not meet our criteria, we will contact you to inform you that we have rejected your request.
+If your request does not meet our criteria, we will contact you to let you know we have rejected your request.

 If we approve your request and can implement the restriction, we will let you know.
 We will then produce a traffic order for the location.
 When we produce a new traffic order, we have to follow the legal process, so the time this takes will vary.
 We will keep you up to date as the new traffic order progress.